Slovenia at the 2022 Winter Olympics

 Slovenia competed at the 2022 Winter Olympics in Beijing, China, from 4 to 20 February 2022.

-Alpine skier Ilka Štuhec and snowboarder Žan Košir were initially chosen as the flag-bearers at the opening ceremony, however, as Košir tested positive for COVID-19, he was replaced by fellow snowboarder Rok Marguč.
+Alpine skier Ilka Štuhec and snowboarder Žan Košir were initially chosen as the flagbearers at the opening ceremony, however, as Košir tested positive for COVID-19, he was replaced by fellow snowboarder Rok Marguč.
 Anita Klemenčič was the flagbearer during the closing ceremony.

 Medalists

 The following Slovenian competitors won medals at the games.
 In the discipline sections below, the medalists' names are bolded.